Gøsta Esping-Andersen

-Esping-Anderson is a pioneer of power resource theory.
+Esping-Andersen is a pioneer of power resource theory.

 Academic career

 Esping-Andersen completed his doctoral studies at the University of Wisconsin-Madison, writing a dissertation under the supervision of Gerald Marwell.
 While at Madison, Esping-Andersen also studied with Erik Olin Wright and Aage B. Sørensen, as well as Maurice Zeitlin, who mentored Esping-Andersen until his departure from the University of Wisconsin in 1977.

 Esping-Andersen is professor emeritus at Pompeu Fabra University in Barcelona (Spain), and member of the Scientific Committee of the Juan March Institute and of the Board of Trustees and the Scientific Council at the IMDEA Social Sciences Institute, both in Madrid (Spain).
 He is a member of the American Academy of Social Sciences and the British Academy.
 He was awarded an honoris doctor causa from the University of Copenhagen in 2012.
 He is now a research professor at Bocconi University in Milan.

 Major works

+Esping-Andersen (1990) challenges theories that argue capitalist welfare states tend to become increasingly uniform due to the assumed logic of industrialization.
+He identifies a connection between the degree of decommodification—the extent to which individuals can maintain their well-being without relying on the market—regarding pensions, healthcare, and unemployment benefits, as well as labor market policies, and the nature of the political regime in 18 member states of the Organization for Economic Co-operation and Development (OECD).
+He categorizes political regimes based on three key factors: